fledge-iot/fledge-filter-delta/README.rst

     Tells whether 'tolerance' is specified as a percentage or an absolute value.

   tolerance
-    The percentage tolerance when comparing reading data.
-Only values that differ by more than this percentage will be considered as different from each other.
+    The percentage/absolute value of tolerance to use when comparing reading data.
+Only values that differ by more than this value will be considered as different from each other.

   processingMode
     Controls when the delta filter outputs a reading and what to include in this